jrey22600/Ball-and-Plate-Website/README.md

   </p>

 <p align='center'>
   Table 1.
-Describes the Variables Seen in the Equations Above.
+Variables Used in the Equations Above.
   </p>

 <p align='center'>